 O2: Intellectual Oxygen to Feed the Fire

 When you think of Ohio’s economy, what comes to mind?
 It’s probably not plentiful jobs, expanding opportunities for people to start the business of their dreams, or prosperous communities with an improving quality of life.
 We use to have them.
-Sure, the nation as a whole is in an economic slump, but economic stagnation and decline has gripped Ohio for years making it one of the worst performing states.
+Sure, the nation as a whole is in an economic expansion post-pandemic, but economic stagnation and decline has gripped Ohio for decades making it one of the worst performing states.

 Can we do anything about it?
 We believe the answer is yes.
 We love our state and want to leave a better Ohio for our children and grandchildren.
 We still believe in the power of ordinary citizens to come together to make positive change in our communities.
 We know that a little bit of commonsense would go a long way to bringing practical solutions to getting Ohio back on track.